 Law Firm Security Best Practices

 According to an article from the American Bar Association, “Most attorneys do not consider the implications of encryption and cybersecurity in their daily lives”.
-However, they are often handling some of the most private and sensitive information about their clients’ lives.
+However, they are often handling some of their clients most private and sensitive information.
 In the medical and financial industries, this type of information is subject to many regulations that mandate how the information is stored, transmitted, and protected: HIPAA, HITECH, GLBA, Sarbanes-Oxley, just to name a few.